Debith/py2traits/README.md

 History
 =======

+0.6 Restructuring into library
+  - Added support for py.test
+  - Preparing to support tox
+  - Improved multiple examples and renamed them to make more sense
+  - Removed the need of having two separate code branches for different Python versions

 0.5 Instances can now be extended with traits in Python 3.x
   - Instance support now similar to classes